IbrahimAlAzhar/ibrahim.github.io/README.md

 I. A. Azher, M. J. Mokarrama, Z. Guo, S. R. Choudhury, H. Alhoori.
 “BAGELS: Benchmarking the Automated Generation and Extraction of Limitations from Scholarly Text.”
 The 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2025.
 We proposed BAGELS, a benchmark dataset and framework for automated extraction and generation of limitations from scholarly texts.
-It supports evaluation of LLM and IR-based methods with multiple annotation layers for faithfulness, coverage, and usefulness.   [📄 PDF](https://arxiv.org/pdf/2505.18207)
+We framed a new evaluation metrics to evluate coverage of LLM generated limitations with ground truth.   [📄 PDF](https://arxiv.org/pdf/2505.18207)

 I. A. Azher, V. R. Seethi, A. P. Akella, H. Alhoori.
 “LimTopic: LLM-based Topic Modeling and Text Summarization for Analyzing Scientific Articles’ Limitations.”
 2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), December 2024, Hong Kong.
 We extracted limitations from research articles and applied LLM-based topic modeling integrated with BERTopic to generate titles and topic sentences.
 LLM summarization produced concise and generalizable “Topic Summaries.”
-The method combines topic modeling, prompt engineering, and LLM fine-tuning for better comprehension of scientific limitations.  [📄 PDF](https://dl.acm.org/doi/pdf/10.1145/3677389.3702605)
+The method combines topic modeling, prompt engineering, and LLM fine-tuning for better comprehension of scientific limitations, which shows better performance than zero-shot LLM, fine-tuning LLM, or topic modeling alone.  [📄 PDF](https://dl.acm.org/doi/pdf/10.1145/3677389.3702605)

 I. A. Azher, H. Alhoori.
 “Generating Suggestive Limitations from Research Articles Using LLM and Graph-Based Approach.”